94Damini/8_Week_SQL_Challenge/README.md

 # 8_Week_SQL_Challenge
-This is 8 week Sql Challenge by Dany Ma completed by me👩.
+This is 8 week Sql Challenge virtual data apprenticeship by Dany Ma 👩.

 **All 8 Week SQL Challenge Case Studies:**